easyops-cn/next-core/etc/brick-kit.api.md

 // Warnings were encountered during analysis:
 //
-// src/developHelper.ts:29:3 - (ae-forgotten-export) The symbol "LocationContext" needs to be exported by the entry point index.d.ts
+// src/developHelper.ts:30:3 - (ae-forgotten-export) The symbol "LocationContext" needs to be exported by the entry point index.d.ts
-// src/developHelper.ts:30:3 - (ae-forgotten-export) The symbol "mountTree" needs to be exported by the entry point index.d.ts
+// src/developHelper.ts:31:3 - (ae-forgotten-export) The symbol "mountTree" needs to be exported by the entry point index.d.ts
-// src/developHelper.ts:31:3 - (ae-forgotten-export) The symbol "unmountTree" needs to be exported by the entry point index.d.ts
+// src/developHelper.ts:32:3 - (ae-forgotten-export) The symbol "unmountTree" needs to be exported by the entry point index.d.ts
-// src/developHelper.ts:32:3 - (ae-forgotten-export) The symbol "afterMountTree" needs to be exported by the entry point index.d.ts
+// src/developHelper.ts:33:3 - (ae-forgotten-export) The symbol "afterMountTree" needs to be exported by the entry point index.d.ts
-// src/developHelper.ts:33:3 - (ae-forgotten-export) The symbol "_dev_only_getBrickPackages" needs to be exported by the entry point index.d.ts
+// src/developHelper.ts:34:3 - (ae-forgotten-export) The symbol "_dev_only_getBrickPackages" needs to be exported by the entry point index.d.ts
-// src/developHelper.ts:34:3 - (ae-forgotten-export) The symbol "_dev_only_getTemplatePackages" needs to be exported by the entry point index.d.ts
+// src/developHelper.ts:35:3 - (ae-forgotten-export) The symbol "_dev_only_getTemplatePackages" needs to be exported by the entry point index.d.ts
-// src/developHelper.ts:35:3 - (ae-forgotten-export) The symbol "_dev_only_getStoryboards" needs to be exported by the entry point index.d.ts
+// src/developHelper.ts:36:3 - (ae-forgotten-export) The symbol "_dev_only_getStoryboards" needs to be exported by the entry point index.d.ts
-// src/developHelper.ts:36:3 - (ae-forgotten-export) The symbol "_dev_only_loadEditorBricks" needs to be exported by the entry point index.d.ts
+// src/developHelper.ts:37:3 - (ae-forgotten-export) The symbol "_dev_only_loadEditorBricks" needs to be exported by the entry point index.d.ts
-// src/developHelper.ts:37:3 - (ae-forgotten-export) The symbol "_dev_only_loadDynamicBricksInBrickConf" needs to be exported by the entry point index.d.ts
+// src/developHelper.ts:38:3 - (ae-forgotten-export) The symbol "_dev_only_loadDynamicBricksInBrickConf" needs to be exported by the entry point index.d.ts
-// src/developHelper.ts:38:3 - (ae-forgotten-export) The symbol "_dev_only_getFakeKernel" needs to be exported by the entry point index.d.ts
+// src/developHelper.ts:39:3 - (ae-forgotten-export) The symbol "_dev_only_getFakeKernel" needs to be exported by the entry point index.d.ts
-// src/developHelper.ts:47:3 - (ae-forgotten-export) The symbol "_dev_only_updateStoryboard" needs to be exported by the entry point index.d.ts
+// src/developHelper.ts:48:3 - (ae-forgotten-export) The symbol "_dev_only_updateStoryboard" needs to be exported by the entry point index.d.ts
-// src/developHelper.ts:48:3 - (ae-forgotten-export) The symbol "_dev_only_updateStoryboardByRoute" needs to be exported by the entry point index.d.ts
+// src/developHelper.ts:49:3 - (ae-forgotten-export) The symbol "_dev_only_updateStoryboardByRoute" needs to be exported by the entry point index.d.ts
-// src/developHelper.ts:49:3 - (ae-forgotten-export) The symbol "_dev_only_updateStoryboardByTemplate" needs to be exported by the entry point index.d.ts
+// src/developHelper.ts:50:3 - (ae-forgotten-export) The symbol "_dev_only_updateStoryboardByTemplate" needs to be exported by the entry point index.d.ts
-// src/developHelper.ts:50:3 - (ae-forgotten-export) The symbol "_dev_only_updateStoryboardBySnippet" needs to be exported by the entry point index.d.ts
+// src/developHelper.ts:51:3 - (ae-forgotten-export) The symbol "_dev_only_updateStoryboardBySnippet" needs to be exported by the entry point index.d.ts
-// src/developHelper.ts:51:3 - (ae-forgotten-export) The symbol "_dev_only_updateTemplatePreviewSettings" needs to be exported by the entry point index.d.ts
+// src/developHelper.ts:52:3 - (ae-forgotten-export) The symbol "_dev_only_updateTemplatePreviewSettings" needs to be exported by the entry point index.d.ts
-// src/developHelper.ts:52:3 - (ae-forgotten-export) The symbol "_dev_only_updateSnippetPreviewSettings" needs to be exported by the entry point index.d.ts
+// src/developHelper.ts:53:3 - (ae-forgotten-export) The symbol "_dev_only_updateSnippetPreviewSettings" needs to be exported by the entry point index.d.ts
-// src/developHelper.ts:53:3 - (ae-forgotten-export) The symbol "_dev_only_updateFormPreviewSettings" needs to be exported by the entry point index.d.ts
+// src/developHelper.ts:54:3 - (ae-forgotten-export) The symbol "_dev_only_updateFormPreviewSettings" needs to be exported by the entry point index.d.ts
-// src/developHelper.ts:54:3 - (ae-forgotten-export) The symbol "_dev_only_render" needs to be exported by the entry point index.d.ts
+// src/developHelper.ts:55:3 - (ae-forgotten-export) The symbol "_dev_only_render" needs to be exported by the entry point index.d.ts
+// src/developHelper.ts:56:3 - (ae-forgotten-export) The symbol "_dev_only_applyTheme" needs to be exported by the entry point index.d.ts

 ```